Please help us welcome James to the Niche team! James had enrolled on a…

 4 – Spelling/grammar

-One of the most common mistakes made by applicants, and not just grads, is poor spelling and grammar.
+One of the most common mistakes made by applicants, and not just graduates, is poor spelling and grammar.
 It’s especially easy to make this mistake if you’re rushing to finish an application in limited time.
 We suggest you ask at least 2 people to proofread your CV/job application before you submit it.

 TOP TIP: there are lots of brilliant tools to help eliminate grammar errors, such as Grammarly or Gradeproof.